AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

 };
 conn.downloadGroupSharedFile(option);

-// All the chat group members can call deleteGroupSharedFile to delete group shared files. let option = {
+// All chat group members can call deleteGroupSharedFile to delete group shared files. let option = {
     groupId: "groupId",
     fileId: "fileId", // The ID of the file
 };
 conn.deleteGroupSharedFile(option).then(res => console.log(res))

-// All the chat group members can call fetchGroupSharedFileList to retrieve the list of the shared files in the chat group. let option = {
+// All chat group members can call fetchGroupSharedFileList to retrieve the list of shared files in the chat group. let option = {
     groupId: "groupId"
 };